Neotraditional country: History

 Neotraditional country rose to popularity in the mid-1980s, a few years after the so-called "outlaw movement", a previous "back-to-its-roots" movement, had faded in popularity.
 Neotraditionalism was born as a reaction to the perceived blandness of the mainstream country music at the time, which had been influenced by the rise of the "urban cowboy" fad.
 New (or "neo-") traditionalism looked to the elders of country music like Ernest Tubb, Hank Williams, Kitty Wells and George Jones for inspiration, and was a precursor to the more general categorization known as new country.
 The creation of neotraditionalism was also done in contrast to the more pop-oriented acts of the 1970s and 1980s, such as Ronnie Milsap and Anne Murray, along with the flood of former pop acts (see B.J.
-Thomas, Billy Joe Royal, The Osmonds, Bill Medley, Dan Seals and Exile) switching to "country" to revive their careers.
+Thomas, Billy Joe Royal, The Osmond Brothers, Bill Medley, Dan Seals and Exile) switching to "country" to revive their careers.

 In 1981, George Strait had made his musical debut with the album Strait Country.
 The album was based on an approach towards traditional country music and its subgenres of honky tonk, Western swing, and the Bakersfield sound.
 The album was considered a sharp contrast to the then current trends of country music, at the time relying on the "urban cowboy" country-pop scene.
 AllMusic critic Stephen Thomas Erlewine observed:

 And that's the genius of Strait Country—it showed how it was possible to be planted firmly in traditional country yet flexible enough to play softer stuff without losing that hardcore stance ... by blending the hardcore honky tonk, Western swing and Bakersfield country with a few melodic ballads that weren't designed for the barroom, he set the template for years and years of modern country.

 It is with Strait Country that George Strait is credited with starting the neotraditional movement.

 In the early 1980s, Ricky Skaggs, a picking prodigy who took his inspiration from Bill Monroe and Ralph Stanley (Skaggs was a Clinch Mountain Boy as a teen), began making music that he believed brought country back to its roots; Skaggs' style drew heavily on country's bluegrass vein.